Hedgr/Hedgr/README.md

-- 👋 merry crimes
+- 👋 *BIGGER NUMBERRRR* (2022)
-- 👀 burning orphans in the fireplace
+- 👀 < dead pac-man ghost spotted
-- 🌱 learning how the fuck santa gets around that fast
+- 🌱 learning how the hell santa gets around that fast
 -    eeeeeeeeeeeeeeeeeeeeeeeeeee
-- 📫 dont need to contact me
+- 📫 just dont need to contact me please

 <!---
 Hedgr/Hedgr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.